petermsiegel/f-string-apl/∆F/README.md

 ### ∆F Help's Secret Variant
 `∆F⍨'help'` has a secret variant: `∆F⍨'help-narrow'`.
 With this variant, the help
-session will start up with a narrower screen *without* side notes.
-If the user widens the screen, the side notes will appear, as in the default
+session will start up in a narrower window *without* side notes.
+If the user widens the window, the side notes will appear, as in the default
 case: `∆F⍨'help'`.

 ## Appendix II: Python f‑strings